A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

-In other words $f$ has a unique fixed point ( the root ) which is attractive over its domain.
-Every $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ has a corresponding \emph{functional directed graph }denoted \emph{$G_{f}$} whose vertex and directed edge sets are respectively
+In other words the function $f$ has a unique fixed point (the root) which is attractive over its domain. \begin{defn} To an arbitrary function $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ we associate a \emph{functional directed graph }denoted \emph{$G_{f}$} whose vertex set, and directed edge set are respectively